1Hive/website/website/blog/2019-08-31-dandelion-overview.md

 The fundamental mechanism that defines MolochDAO is the ability for members to exit the organization with a proportional share of the organization's assets, so long as they have not recently voted to approve a pending proposal.
 This creates a *loose partnership* where members can exit before a bad or otherwise controversial decision is made.
 This guarantee reduces friction for collaboration in the first place.

-In addition to providing this core feature, we are also enabling the following features:
+In addition to providing this core feature, we wanted to meet the following requirements:

 1) Members can redeem tokens for a proportional share of the organizations assets.
 2) It is possible to restrict exit actions based on whether a member has voted yes in a pending proposal.